Eclypses/mte-relay-server/README.md

   - Note: `OPTIONS` and `HEAD` are always allowed.
 - `headers`
   - An object of headers that will be added to all request/responses.
-- `serverId`
-  - A unique identifier for this server.
-A GUID or 32+ character string is recommended.
-Use this when load balancing multiple instances of MTE Relay Server so they all have the same server ID.
-- `maxFormDataSize`
-  - The maximum size of a form data request body in bytes.
-If a request body is larger than this, it will be rejected with a 413 error.
-  - Default: `20,971,520` - 20 MB
 - `maxPoolSize`
   - The number of encoder objects and decoder objects held in a pool.
 A larger pool will consume more memory, but it will also handle more traffic more quickly.
 This number is applied to all four pools; the MTE Encoder, MTE Decoder, MKE Encoder, and MKE Decoder pools.
   - Default: `25`